-Amy-Dee Tighe is the Youth Work Manager, and has been managing the youth work provision in Creetown since 2011.
-The youth programmes that she delivers have been so successful that the same model has been used in the neighbouring towns of Newton Stewart and Kirkudbright.
-Amy, who has a Ba (Hons) in Film and Media, delivers our art programmes.
-She also carries out research and design work for other members of the consultancy staff.
-Amy manages our film production service; to date we have made 7 films with various groups to promote their work.
+Amy-Dee Watson is a Project Officer and part of the consultancy team and assists Andrew and Chris with various consultancy work across Scotland, including fundraising, community action plans, business and development plans, consultations, community asset transfers and feasibility studies.
+She currently also carries out Community Project Officer work for Pinwherry and Pinmore Community Development Trust, having recently secured the community asset transfer of the former Pinwherry Primary School.
+She has recent begun community development work for Barr Community SCIO.
+For 10 years, Amy managed youth work provision in Creetown and the youth programmes have been so successful that the same model has been used in the neighbouring towns of Newton Stewart and Kirkcudbright.
+Amy, who has a Ba (Hons) in Film and Media, delivers our art programmes, manages our social media, designs and edits our Ferry News community newsletter and carries out graphic design work for our organisation and others.
+Amy manages our film production service; to date we have made 10 films with various groups to promote their work.

-Jody Monteith is part of our youth team working with Amy, Stacey and June to provide youth activities, youth clubs in Creetown and Newton Stewart and assists with the sports clubs in the village.
+Jody Monteith is part of our youth team working with Amy, Stacey and June to provide youth activities, youth clubs in Creetown and assists with the sports clubs in the village.
 Jody has a PDA (SVQ 3) in Youth Work and is very creative, particularly with her facepaints!